Applying to Social Thought

 Hence, we request that the personal statement required by the University application should take the form of a letter to the Committee which addresses the following questions: What intellectual interests, concerns, and aspirations lead you to undertake further study and why do you want to pursue them with the Committee?
 What kind of work do you propose to do here?
 If you can, include your intentions for the Fundamentals requirement, further language study, and dissertation research.
 How has your education to date prepared you?
 In addition, you should include a sample of no more than 5,000 words excluding footnotes or bibliography, of your best academic work; preferably relevant to the kind of work you propose to do at the Committee, though you may also include a short sample of fiction or poetry in addition.
 Should we consider the evidence submitted to be insufficient, we may ask you to supplement.
 In 2020, the GRE was not required or accepted.
 Please see the current year's application page for the most-up-todate information on GRE requirements.

 In any given year, the Committee will receive 100 to 125 applications.
 Approximately five students will be offered admission with an award of full tuition plus a stipend.
 Full details of all awards are provided in the Division of Social Science Announcements.

 The deadline for applications is December 15.
-Prospective doctoral students should apply on-line at https://socialsciences.uchicago.edu/admissions/how-to-apply.
+Prospective doctoral students should apply on-line at https://apply-ssd.uchicago.edu/apply/.
 Questions regarding the on-line application should be directed to email@example.com.
-The University of Chicago no longer uses a paper application.
-They may request further information about the Committee on Social Thought or its application procedures from:

 Prospective applicants are encouraged to contact our Student Assistant, Mat Messerschmidt, with questions about the program and/or for assistance coordinating a visit with the Committee: firstname.lastname@example.org